 - 1. Use the local IP address of this BGP connection to replace the nexthop address of the outcoming route; - 2.
 Use route-map to designate the nexthop address of incoming or outcoming routes.
-(Please refer to other chapters)

-Use the following router configuration command to disable nexthop treatment and use the local IP address of this BGP connection to replace the nexthop address of the outcoming routes.
+(Please refer to other chapters) - Use the following router configuration command to disable nexthop treatment and use the local IP address of this BGP connection to replace the nexthop address of the outcoming routes.

-Command Purpose neighbor next-hop-s { ip-address elf Ι X:X::X:X } Disable the nexthop treatment while carrying out BGP neighbour update.
+Command ł Purpose neighbor next-hop-s {ip-address self Ι peer-group-name} Disable the nexthop treatment while carrying out BGP neighbour update.